rprae/EnhanceQoL/README.md

 * **Gem-Socket Helper** – shows socketable gems below the socket UI.
 * **Aura Tracker** – track buffs and debuffs in custom categories.
 Categories can be exported and imported for easy sharing.

-# Dashboard & Streams
+# DataPanels & Streams

-Use <code>/eqoldash</code> to open the DataHub dashboard and view data from registered streams.
+Use <code>/eqolpanel</code> to configure panels and view data from registered streams.

 ### Creating external streams